skip to main content

 How to Share Your Wi-Fi Password From Your Phone

-Sharing your network password is relatively easy on an iPhone and Android.
+Sharing your network password is relatively easy on an iPhone and Android

-We’ll walk you through sharing your Wi-Fi password between mobile devices, whether you have an iPhone, a Google Pixel with stock Android, or a Samsung Galaxy phone.
+I’ll walk you through sharing your Wi-Fi password between mobile devices, whether you have an iPhone, a Google Pixel with stock Android, or a Samsung Galaxy phone.

 Want to keep your neighbors out of your Wi-Fi?